-At least that’s how FarmersMarket.com co-founder and chief executive officer Nick Carter describes his business, which launched Jan.
+At least that’s how FarmersMarket.com Co-founder and CEO Nick Carter describes his business, which launched Jan.
 1.

-“For the consumers, it is an online farmers market experience,” Carter said.
+“For the consumers, it is an online farmers market experience,” he said.
 “You can find local vendors just like you would at a farmers market.
 Most of our vendors are traditional farmer market vendors as well.
-You cna find their products, place an order, pay online and then pick up once a week in a local pick-up spot.”
+You can find their products, place an order, pay online and then pick up once a week in a local pick-up spot.”

-Carter said the first pick-up spot was in the Fishers/Geist area with Moody’s Butcher Shop,10106 Brooks School Rd., Fishers.
+Carter said the first pick-up spot was in the Fishers/Geist area at Moody’s Butcher Shop, 10106 Brooks School Rd., Fishers.

 “We started in (Fishers/Geist) so we could work out the kinks,” Carter said.
 “We plan to have 50 (pick-up spots) across the state by the end of the year.
 There are people’s homes or businesses that can host it.”